sumeyraKoc/RescueRobot/README.md

 Proper calibration significantly improves distance estimation accuracy.

 # Localization
-Before running the project on a real Duckiebot, make sure your development environment is properly configured.
+Before running the project on a real Duckiebot, make sure your development environment is properly configured as follows:

 ## Prerequisites